DylanMeeus/springboot_jwt_blog/_posts/2015-09-11-7-ways-to-2x-your-revenue-growth-by-putting-your-user-data-to-work.markdown

 Developers have a number of ways to track data and integrate that with their various marketing tools.
 What makes rules in Auth0 so powerful is that it gives you accuracy and reliability in a no-hassle, worry-free way.

-{% include tweet_quote.html quote_text="What makes rules in Auth0 so powerful is that it gives you accuracy and reliability in a no-hassle, worry-free way." %}
+{% include tweet_quote.html quote_text="Rules in Auth0 are so powerful that it gives you accuracy and reliability in a no-hassle, worry-free way." %}

 When you need accuracy, server-side analytics is where you turn.
 The problem is that installing server-side analytics is a super hairy and annoying problem that even having a unified, [clean API](https://segment.com/blog/the-way-server-side-analytics-should-be/) doesn’t solve.